Where and How to Recycle or Dispose of Christmas Trees in Illinois in January 2018

 trees will be picked up on residents' regular collection dates.
 Tree removal is

-freeon the following dates only.
+free on the dates specified on their website only.
 After these dates, affix a refuse or

 yard waste sticker to the tree and place it at the curb on their regular

 collection date.
 Plastic bags, ornaments, lights, nails, etc. should be removed